 "§ 135-48.21.
-Officers, quorum, meetings.
+Officers, Board officers, quorum, meetings.

-- (a) The Besides the Chair, the Board of Trustees shall elect from its own membership such officers as it sees fit. - (b) A majority of the members of the Board of Trustees in office shall constitute a quorum.
-Decisions of the Board of Trustees shall be made by a majority vote of the Trustees present, except as otherwise provided in this Part. - (c) Meetings may be called by the Chair, or at the written request of three members.
+- (a) The Besides the Chair, the Board of Trustees shall elect from its own membership such officers as it sees fit. - (b) A majority of the voting members of the Board of Trustees in office shall constitute a quorum.
+Decisions of the Board of Trustees shall be made by a majority vote of the Trustees present, except as otherwise provided in this Part.
+Article. - (c) The Board shall meet at least quarterly.
+Meetings may also be called by the Chair, or at the written request of three members.